TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_alert_notification_receivers_list.md

       --qr-code-generator-grpc-address string           QR Code Generator address (default "localhost:8884") --retry.default-timeout duration                  Default timeout between retry attempts (default 100ms) --retry.enable-metadata                           Use request response metadata to dynamically calculate timeout between retry attempts (default true)
-      --retry.jitter float                              Fraction that creates a deviation of the timeout used between retry attempts
+      --retry.jitter float                              Fraction that deletes a deviation of the timeout used between retry attempts
       --retry.max uint                                  Maximum amount of times that a request can be reattempted --skip-version-check                              Do not perform version checks
       --telemetry.enable                                Enables telemetry for CLI (default true)